 Several methodologies can be employed for threat modeling, each with its strengths:

-The Threat Modeling Process in DevSecOps
+The Threat Modeling Process

 For DevSecOps teams, threat modeling isn't a one-time event but an ongoing practice.
 It should be a regular part of sprint planning, architectural reviews, and major feature development.
 Tools can assist in diagramming, threat identification, and even suggesting mitigations, but human expertise and collaborative discussions remain paramount.
 By embedding threat modeling, organizations can significantly reduce their attack surface and build security inherently, rather than as an afterthought.